Sandy (Egyptian singer)

-Sandy Adel Ahmed Hussein (ساندي عادل أحمد حسين; born 22 Apil 1986), known mononymously as Sandy, is an Egyptian singer and actress.
-She released six studio albums and one extended play (EP).
+Sandy Adel Ahmed Hussein (ساندي عادل أحمد حسين; born 22 April 1986), known mononymously as Sandy, is an Egyptian singer and actress.
+She released five studio albums and three extended play (EP).
 She made her acting debut in the 2014 film Jimmy's Plan, and later starred in Live Your Life (2019) and Tag (2023).

 Career

 In 2006, Sandy signed with Mega Star and released her debut studio album, Kol Ma Arrab.
 She later stated that she wasn't fully accepting of that particular album because the songs were "too old" in which she described as "not interesting".
 Her second studio album, Lessa Soughayarah, was released in 2009 through Melody and Solo Records, and it featured three singles.
 In 2011, she released her debut extended play (EP), Up to the Challenge, also called Ad Eltahadi.
 Sandy described the project as a "mini-album" which features three songs.
 The music video for the song "Hasal Kheir" was directed by American director David Zennie.
 She described the song as her breakthrough song.
 In 2012, Sandy collaborated with Canadian singer Karl Wolf on "Awel Marra Atgaraa", as the lead single from her third album.
 Her third studio album, Ahsan Min Keteer was released in August 2012, through EMI.
 The same year, she was nominated for the "Best Middle East Act" award at the MTV Europe Music Awards.

 In early 2013, it was announced that Sandy would be making her acting debut in the comedy-fantasy film Jimmy's Plan.
 The film would later be released in January 2014.
-On July 24, 2014, Sandy released her fourth studio album Helwa Gedan.
+On 24 July 2014, Sandy released her fourth studio album Helwa Gedan.
 In 2016, Sandy's fifth studio album, Love, was released.
 The same year, she starred in her own kids show called Candy Sandy.